-Keep in mind that making your estate plans known can sometimes be helpful, but in the end, what you choose to disclose is purely a matter of personal choice.
+Making your estate plans known can be helpful, but what you disclose is purely a matter of personal choice.

 Why talk with heirs?